aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PPSM within C++ Applications" h2="Convert MHTML to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate MHTML to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MHTML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MHTML to PPSM?</h2>

+MHTML (MIME HTML) is a web page archive format used to save webpages in a single file.
+It is a combination of HTML code and resources like images, audio, and video.
+On the other hand, PPSM (PowerPoint Show) is a presentation format used by Microsoft PowerPoint.
+It is used to save presentations in a single file.
+Therefore, if you are a C++ developer and want to integrate MHTML to PPSM conversion feature inside your C++ applications, you need to convert MHTML to PPSM.

+<h2>How Aspose.Total helps for MHTML to PPSM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating and converting various file formats.
+To convert MHTML to PPSM, you can use two APIs from Aspose.Total for C++ package.
+First, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) to export MHTML to PPTX.
+Secondly, you can use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to convert PPTX to PPSM.
+Both APIs are easy to use and offer a wide range of features.
+They also provide the flexibility to customize the output according to your requirements.
+Moreover, they are available for various platforms such as Windows, Linux, and Mac.
+Therefore, you can easily integrate MHTML to PPSM conversion feature inside your C++ applications by using Aspose.Total for C++ package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}